craftercms/docs/source/developers/draft.rst

 Receives a collection and an optional output string.
 If the collection is empty it will print the output string otherwise, it won't print anything.
 This macro only prints in Crafter Engine's *preview mode*.

 By default, the output string is ``craftercms-is-empty``.
 Useful for example for adding this class to empty component or repeat group collections to create spacing for authors to drag stuff on to the field or edit it.

 .. code-block:: text
+   :linenos:

    <@crafter.renderComponentCollection
      $field="mainContent_o"